canonical/kafka-operator/docs/tutorial/t-relate-kafka.md

 juju config kafka-test-app topic_name=test_kafka_app_topic role=consumer consumer_group_prefix=cg
 ```

-After configuring the Kafka Test App, just relate it again with the Kafka charm.
+After configuring the Apache Kafka Test App, just relate it again with the Apache Kafka charm.
 This will again create a new user and start the consumer process.

 ## What's next?

-In the next section, we will learn how to rotate and manage the passwords for the Kafka users, both the admin one and the ones managed by the Data Integrator.
+In the next section, we will learn how to rotate and manage the passwords for the Apache Kafka users, both the admin one and the ones managed by the Data Integrator.